LastZactionHero/nesting-site/_posts/2019-05-30-how-did-i-get-here.md

 description: My entrepreneur story.

 ---
 Do you love entrepreneurs stories as much as I do?
-It's always this fascinating, windy, bendy road that feels like chaos in the thick of it, but all makes sense when you look back on the journey.
+It is always this fascinating, windy, bendy road that feels like chaos in the thick of it, but all makes sense when you look back on the journey.

 Here is my story and it follows 3 likely steps towards financial security and freedom.